gormonn/test-message-feed/README.md

         <img/>
         {isLoading && <Skeleton/>}
       ```
-    - [ ] Add debounce / cancellation to load users/avatars while scrolling

-- Tech Debt:
+# Tech Debt:
   - [ ] Add stable mocks for testing purposes (e.g. user profile page)
   - [ ] User cache control (need to choose a strategy)
   - [ ] Use contenteditable instead of textarea (to use stickers)
-  - [ ] Sending / Delivered / Seen / Error
+  - [ ] Add message state: Pending / Delivered / Seen / Error

-Comments:
+# Comments:

-- type FeedMessage have userId field instead of userFullName / userAvatar fields:
+## Type of FeedMessage contains userId prop instead of userFullName / userAvatar props:
   - It can depends on API design
   - Pros:
     - Light version of the message
   - Cons:
     - Additional delay when first loading a user
     - Need to manage user cache

-- I request all messages at once:
+## Request all messages at once:
   - It's a bad practice in real life, when the feed is big
   - So in real life, we need to request messages in parts (by date, page/limit/offset, etc.)

-- I use REST API instead of WS or SSE:
+# Using REST API instead of WS or SSE:
   - In real life, we need to communicate in real time, but task is very abstract by requirements

 # React + TypeScript + Vite